Two-dimensional ion trap lattice on a microchip: Results

 The ion secular frequencies along the trap principle axes were measured to be $(\omega_{x'},\omega_{y'},\omega_{z'})/2\pi$ = $(1.58, 1.47, 3.30) \pm 0.01$ MHz respectively, for a single ion trapped in the top right corner of the array.
 Using these measurements, numerical simulations of the trap predict a trap depth of 0.42(2) eV.
 The lifetime of a single laser cooled ion was $\sim$ 90 minutes, likely limited by background collisions and $\gtrsim$ 5 minutes without cooling light.

 A 2D ion lattice can be seen in Fig. \ref{6ions}A, six ions are trapped in adjacent lattice sites, with the viewable area limited by our imaging system.
-While producing such a uniform lattice is difficult when the 399 nm photoionisation laser uniformly illuminates the trap due to the stochastic nature of loading, by steering the ionisation beam to address specific sites of the lattice we can controllably fill the lattice.
+Due to the stochastic nature of ion loading, trapping a uniform lattice is difficult when uniformly illuminating all trap sites.
+However by steering the 399 nm ionisation laser to address individual sites we can controllable fill the lattice.
 We can also introduce defects, either empty sites or multiple ions per site, in the same manner.
 A three-ion defect is shown in Fig. \ref{6ions}C. Such lattice defects may be of interest when investigating Bose-Hubbard physics, such as superfluid-Mott insulator transitions or simulations of spin models with spin greater than 1/2.

 We have also demonstrated shuttling of ions between different sites of the lattice.
 An ion is initially trapped at site $\Xi$, as marked in Fig. \ref{6ions}A. By lowering the rf voltage to minimise the potential barrier and applying control voltages to the surrounding electrodes, the ion is shuttled to position $\Lambda$.
-Figure \ref{shuttling} shows two CCD images of the ion before and after shuttling, also shown are the typical shuttling voltages.
+Figure \ref{shuttling} shows two images of the ion before and after shuttling, also shown are the typical shuttling voltages.
 To shuttle the ion back to $\Xi$ the polarity of the voltage on Comp 3 and Comp 6 is reversed.
-While this shuttling was performed using global control electrodes, enhancing the trap design by adding local control electrodes around each trapping site would allow the distribution of ions over the lattice sites to be changed after the ions are loaded.
+While this shuttling was performed using global control electrodes, enhancing the trap design by adding local control electrodes to the handle layer around each trapping site using backside etches and depositions would allow the distribution of ions over the lattice sites to be changed after the ions are loaded.
 This would enable separate loading and experiment zones, and for the lattice to be repaired if an ion is lost due to a background collision.
+Any heating of the ions due to such shuttling can be removed by laser cooling prior to temperature sensitive operations.
 Such local control would also enable precise control of the micromotion at each site.